kingstonrichard/kingstonrichard.uk/_posts/2019-03-08-were-looking-for-web-developers.markdown

 * Cycle to work scheme
 * And many more!

 If you would like to join us in Barnsley then please visit our jobs site today at [https://barnsley.gov.uk/jobs](https://barnsley.gov.uk/jobs) for further instructions of how to continue with your application.
+There you'll find our list of current vacancies ([including this one](https://barnsley.engageats.co.uk/ViewVacancyV2.aspx?enc=mEgrBL4XQK0+ld8aNkwYmMiNvD5Mcaf8avjt8Z6dgxDH5VURHYkPKM7L9rzD1D2HezDAcy4Fvm2OUoovG/409wPSlA8aWowReNSh3aVMyeffpiEIbI1O1gv+sdEmQ7g/LMbGlq3wDZmoe2Or1EdzaA==)) and importantly advice on [how to complete an application](http://bit.ly/2O7gXY3).